 FAQ

-The questions I’m asked most — real fuel range, the seat, reliability, beginner-friendliness, the downsides, and luggage — are answered in the box above.
-The one-line version: the Ténéré 700 is the honest mid-weight adventure bike, mechanically faultless over my 12,000 km, badly let down only by a stock seat you’ll replace and a screen you’ll upgrade.
+The questions riders ask most — real fuel range, the seat, reliability, beginner-friendliness, the downsides, and luggage — are answered in the box above.
+The one-line version: the Ténéré 700 is the honest mid-weight adventure bike, mechanically faultless in long-term owner use past 12,000 km, badly let down only by a stock seat you’ll replace and a screen you’ll upgrade.
 Buy it for travel, budget for those two changes, and it’ll go further than bikes costing far more.

-This long-term review reflects my own ownership and is not sponsored.
+This long-term review is built from owner reports, rider-forum threads and independent testing, and is not sponsored.
 Some links above are affiliate links; if you buy through them, we may earn a small commission at no extra cost to you.

 Frequently Asked Questions